nidrissi/web/content/post/next-stop-paris/index.en.md

 As a funny anecdote, someone once told me that through a complex network of signature delegations and counter-signatures, he was the one required to eventually authorize his own habilitation defense.
 This was of course unacceptable and was resolved in a different way, but still, interesting things can happen.

----

-<sup>★</sup>
-Update August 2018: I have learned why.
+[^1]: Update August 2018: I have learned why.
 The IDEX grant (see the last part of [my previous post]({{< ref "/post/why-name-paris-7.en.md" >}})) which was the main driving force behind the creation of *Sorbonne Université* was entitled *Sorbonne Universités à Paris pour l'Enseignement et la Recherche* ("Sorbonne Universities in Paris for Education and Research").
 Its acronym is SUPER (note that it is basically mandatory for all ANR projects to have an acronym).
-I imagine that "USPER" was less catchy.

-Update 2: well, apparently it also stems from a dispute between the university and the local government in Paris.
+I imagine that "USPER" was less catchy. <br> Update 2: well, apparently it also stems from a dispute between the university and the local government in Paris.
 The local government did not want one university to monopolize the name "Sorbonne", and the "compromise" that was reached was the name "Université Sorbonne-Université".
 What can I say... politics can be intricate sometimes.